sapientcoffee/cecs/README.md

 This have been inspired and influenced by https://github.com/hpreston/cisco_cloud.
 I initially intended to contribute to Hanks good work however as a learning exercise I wanted to create my own module and learn how to use unit testing for it.

+This is still a work in progress project and is evolving when I get time to work on it, if you would like to assist with the development please reach out to me or make pull requests etc.

 Once you have pulled the module down you should browse into the directory and execute;

     python setup.py install